The 2020 Atlanta Festival Academy

 The Atlanta Festival Academy excitedly welcomes conductor Stephen Mulligan to our faculty for the upcoming 2020 edition of the festival.
 Maestro Mulligan currently serves as Assistant Conductor of the Atlanta Symphony Orchestra as well as Music Director of the Atlanta Symphony Youth Orchestra.
 We can’t wait to experience the energy and musicality he will share with our Festival Orchestra participants.
 You can find his bio here.

 2019 International Shining Stars Concert

+On July 27, 2019, at the Sandy Springs Performing Arts Center, the Atlanta Festival Academy kicked off its performance series with the “International Shining Stars” concert.
 The concert featured Chloe Chua performing her famous interpretation of “Winter,” from Vivaldi’s Four Seasons, which had already reached more than two million views on YouTube.
 Other young musicians from the Atlanta Festival Academy joined Chloe on stage, including winners of various international competitions from China, Singapore, and United States.

 2019 Atlanta Festival Academy Finale Concert The Finale concert again featured 12-year-old violin sensation Chloe Chua as soloist with performances of Felix Mendelssohn’s Violin Concerto and Bela Bartok’s Romanian Folk Dances, and showcased the two orchestras of the Atlanta Festival Academy on stage at the brand new Byers Theater at Sandy Springs Performing Arts Center on July 30, 2019.